seifhossam22/Brazil_Sales_CSV_Postgres_BigQuery/README.md

 ### 4. Data Analytics in BigQuery

 - Once the data is in BigQuery, you can run SQL queries or connect BI tools for further analysis.
-- (If you have a dbt project for modeling in BigQuery, reference it in your documentation.)

 ---